clairesrc/funmoney/README.md

 ```

 You can then navigate to `http://localhost:8002` in your browser.
 If you're working from a remote machine, append `?hostname=host.name.ip.here:8082` to the URL so the frontend knows where to look.

+## Github Pages action

+This project leverages Github Actions to automatically build & host the frontend code which is then hooked up to the backend API in an arbitrary location.
+You can access http://claire.zone/funmoney/ for a quick look at the frontend, though it is non-functional as I'm not pointing it to a live public API instance yet.
+You can override the default API hostname by appending `?hostname=...` to the URL i.e. http://claire.zone/funmoney/?hostname=192.168.193.208:8082